akib001/chess-duel/README.md

    yarn dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> with your browser to see the result.

 ## Usage